 Cover baking pan (20 cm x 30 cm) with baking paper.

 Roll out one portion of the dough and cover bottom of baking pan with it.
-Fork the dough so that the air was able to leave when baking.
+After that fork the dough so that the air was able to leave when baking.
 Sprinkle with 3-4 tablespoons of breadcrumbs and put an apple filling.
 Place the next layer: budyń.
 At the top place the second portion of rolled out dough.

 Bake 40 minutes in 180 C/ 350 F.